Find the right loan for you

 - rural property

-Here's a a tip: if you can't repay a loan on time, be aware that the lender has the legal right to seize any property or asset you offer as security.
+Providing security will usually lower the interest rate on the loan because it decreases the risk for the lender.
+But if you can't repay a loan on time, the lender has the legal right to seize any property or asset that you offer as security.

 - exit or discharge fees